Laboratory Emergency Preparedness

 Exposure to Biological Agents

 Call the Montana Laboratory Services Bureau at (800) 821-7284 for information regarding samples suspected of containing bioterrorism agents.
 Information regarding agents, as well as information for medical professionals and first responders, can be found on the CDC Emergency Preparedness and Response website, under Bioterrorism.
-All sentinel laboratory guidelines for ruling out these agents can be found on the ASM website, under the public policy tab.
+Laboratory Response Network information can also be found on the ASM website.

 Drinking Water Emergency Sampling (DWES)